 By now, you know that styles and fashion are always changing by the season.
 Take some time to put away your summer clothes and break out your winter clothes.
 Go through them and see what you want to keep and what you want to part with.
 Then, be sure that you head out to the store and pick up some fun new fall items, such as colorful boots or oversized sweaters.
 And if there’s something else out there that you want to try, go for it.
 Now is not the time to hold back on fashion that you find exciting.

 It seems that the bigger our clothes get for the season, the less likely we are to workout.
 Don’t do that.
 Think of all the hard work you put into getting that summer body.
 Don’t let it go to waste now that fall is here.
 Instead, make it a point to continue working out and keep that figure so you don’t have to work as hard next spring.
 Find some fun classes to take to keep you in shape, or pick up some hobbies that will allow you to work hard on a regular basis.
 When you continue to put the effort in, you’ll have a better time staying healthy year round.

 Fall shouldn’t be thought of as the end to summer, but as the beginning of a new fashion and style adventure.
+For more fashion tips, check out Gorgeous Girl.
 Use these tips so that you can make the best transition from your summer look and wardrobe to something that will look great but also keep you warm.